Riadonaru/Minesweeper_OLD/THE_SERVER/files/HELP.md

     get [x] [y]:
         Returns a NxN block of cell values around the given cell.
 Default N=5.
-The value is an integer representing the number of mines around that cell. -1 Means the cell is a mine and -2 means the cell is not yet revealed.
+The value is an integer representing the number of mines around that cell.
+        -1 The cell is a mine.
+        -2 The cell is not yet revealed.
+        -3 The cell is flagged.
+        -4 Filler for where there is no cell.

     reveal [x] [y]:
         Simulates a left click on the given coordinate.